paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

 (3) **Prompt payment** — Not later than 45 days after March 23, 2018, the Secretary of the Treasury shall make all payments under this subchapter for fiscal year 2017.

+**(e) Special rule for fiscal year 2024 and 2025 payments**

+(1) **State payment** — If an eligible county in a State that will receive a share of the State payment for fiscal year 2024 or 2025 has already received, or will receive, a share of the 25-percent payment for that fiscal year distributed to the State before December 18, 2025, the amount of the State payment shall be reduced by the amount of the share of the eligible county of the 25-percent payment.

+(2) **County payment** — If an eligible county that will receive a county payment for fiscal year 2024 or 2025 has already received a 50-percent payment for that fiscal year, the amount of the county payment shall be reduced by the amount of the 50-percent payment.

+(3) **Prompt payment** — Not later than 45 days after December 18, 2025, the Secretary of the Treasury shall make all payments under this subchapter for each of fiscal years 2024 and 2025.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 101 of Pub.
 L. 106–393 was set out in a note under [section 500 of this title](./chapter-002-national-forests.md#section-500) prior to repeal by Pub.
 L. 110–343, div.
 C, title VI, § 601(a), Oct.
 3, 2008, 122 Stat.
 3893.

 #### Amendments
+2025—Subsecs. (a), (b).
+Pub.
+L. 119–58, § 2(a)(1)(A), substituted “2026” for “2023” in introductory provisions.

+Subsec. (e).
+Pub.
+L. 119–58, § 2(a)(1)(B), added subsec. (e).

 2021—Subsecs. (a), (b).
 Pub.
 L. 117–58 substituted “2015 and 2017 through 2023” for “2015, 2017, 2018, 2019, and 2020” in introductory provisions.

 2019—Subsecs. (a), (b).
 Pub.
 L. 116–94 substituted “2018, 2019, and 2020” for “and 2018” in introductory provisions.